An Insignificant Man (2016) – A Thothful Movie Review

 U-turns – Entering politics demands promises, yet once you’re in it – you learn your limitations.
 Should you risk honesty and stand undeterred with misconceived promises?
 Or should you risk your reputation and do what you said you wouldn’t?
 The movie brilliantly covers how the idealistic party is forced to forgo, question and struggle to uphold many of their ideals – early on.

 Democracy itself – Let’s say you start a political party and promise that the party’s candidates wouldn’t be selected on favouritism, rather in a democratic manner.
-All of a sudden – volunteers start forming groups to acquire popular in-party votes, in order to win tickets for contesting elections.
+All of a sudden – volunteers start forming in-groups to acquire popular in-party votes, in order to win tickets for contesting elections.
 Is democracy then all about majority votes?
 And if you claim that the party should only allow qualified candidates to be voted upon – are you being undemocratic?
 A scene from the film captures a heated altercation between Kejriwal and certain volunteers along the same lines, provoking much philosophical thought.

 My Significant Takeaway from An Insignificant Man